omgnetwork/omgnetwork.github.io/website/versioned_docs/version-V1/3rd-party/multibaas.md

 ![](/img/multibaas/19.png)

-3. Paste the value into `Contract Address` field and press `LINK` as follows:
+3. Paste the value into the `Contract Address` field and press `LINK` as follows:

 ![](/img/multibaas/20.png)

 You should see a success confirmation after you linked the contract.

-4. Go to the contract and verify that you retrieve contract's events:
+4. Go to the contract and verify that you retrieve the contract's events:

 ![](/img/multibaas/21.png)